voyagermesh/voyager/docs/guides/ingress/scaling.md

 This Deployment has `.spec.replicas = 1` by default.
 To start the ingress with the desired number of replicas, use the `ingress.appscode.com/replicas` annotation.

-Note that, you can only use this annotation once - while creating the ingress.
-If you change this annotation again, it will have no effect.
+Note that, Voyager won't sync with this annotation if there is a HPA controlling the ingress deployment.
 This regulation is followed so that HPA on ingress deployment does not experience any conflicts.

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1